Huddersfield building plans

 The Victorian Society visited the Huddersfield suburb of Edgerton in April 2013 for a tour of some of the district’s notable 19th century houses.
 Historical and architectural notes to accompany the tour are posted here.

 Another Victorian Society outing was to the industrial villages of Armitage Bridge, Meltham Mills and Wilshaw in May 2014.
-Historical and architectural notes to accompany this tour are posted here, together with photos taken on the day by Vic Soc member Ruth Baumberg.
+Historical and architectural notes to accompany this tour are posted here, together with photographs taken on the day by Vic Soc member Ruth Baumberg.

 An online review of Huddersfield’s architecture and planning history can be found here; the opinions are the author’s own, but we are pleased to provide the link to a well-illustrated piece of work.